Daniel-Krzyczkowski/CleanArchitectureWithDevSecOps/README.md

 ![CleanArchitectureDiagram9.png](assets/CleanArchitectureDiagram9.PNG)

 I encourage you to visit the repository and review the source code structure.
-Of course I am opened for any improvements in pull requests!
+Of course, I am opened to any improvements in pull requests!

 In this section I used content from below great sources: